safe-global/safe-apps-sdk/guides/drain-safe-app/02-display-safe-assets.md

 export default Balances;
 ```

-We iterate over the array of balances and create corresponding DOM elements.
-We also introduced two functions:
+It iterates over the array of balances and creates corresponding DOM elements.
+It also includes two functions:

 - `formatTokenValue` - converts the token amount to a human-readable value with decimals
 - `formatFiatValue` - converts the fiat value according to user's locale